|

 that he was nowhe was almost certainclose to sea level.

-darkness above.
-Wisps of green mist floated before him, here and
+into the darkness above.
+Wisps of green mist floated before him,

-there forming themselves into faces, their eyes imploring, and
+here and there forming themselves into faces, with eyes imploring,

 The dead, he thought.
 The dead want me to keep going down.